tungbq/repos/USE-THE-TEMPLATE.md

   ![pat-setup](./assets/pat-setup.png)

 - Then click `Generate token`
-- Finally copy the newly created token for later use
+- Finally copy or note the newly created token somewhere for later use

-2. Create the PAT token variable
+#### 2.2.
+Create the PAT token variable

 - Go to Actions secrets and variables
 - Visit: https://github.com/tungbq/repos-landscape/settings/secrets/actions